cmiller241/rpgGame/README.md

-# rpgGame
+# Scattered Verses
-This game is an attempt to create a Love2d RPG
+This game is an attempt to create a Love2d RPG with custom made shaders.

 ## Tasklist
 - [x] Create topdown jump system for player